Go crazy and make your own bold flavors with my light and airy buttercream frosting recipe.

 Not just a popular ice cream flavor, this frosting is the topping for a rich chocolate cake.

 Spring has sprung!
-Spread this frosting over a vanilla cake for your Easter celebration.
+Spread this frosting over a vanilla cake for your Easter celebration or anytime inspiration strikes.

 Peanut Butter Frosting

-Peanut Butter and Jelly are not the only flavors that go well together!
-Peanut Butter Frosting covering a chocolate cake is guaranteed to be a fan favorite.
+Peanut Butter and jelly are not the only flavors that go well together!
+Peanut Butter Frosting spread over a chocolate cake is guaranteed to be a fan favorite.

 The hint of coffee in this frosting will compliment and enhance any cake it is piped on.